-Assistant Dean for Diversity & Inclusion, The Graduate School; Director, Center for Inclusive Education
+Assistant Dean for Diversity & Inclusion, Graduate School

-Rosalia Davi recently joined the CIE in March 2016 as the CIE Diversity Outreach Coordinator.
-Her primary focus is to grow the successful recruitment of underrepresented scholars for graduate and postdoctoral study across the STEM disciplines, and for the CIE's suite of externally funded programs.
-She has over five years of experience in higher education, specifically in experiential education, where she advised a highly diverse student and alumni population on professional, personal and civic development.
-Prior to her time in Student Affairs, Rosalia worked for a college access non-profit, helping to bridge the opportunity gap for under-resourced students through program management and fundraising.
+Rosalia Davi joined the CIE in March 2016 as the CIE Diversity Outreach Coordinator, where her primary focus was to grow the successful recruitment of underrepresented scholars for graduate and postdoctoral study across the STEM disciplines, and for the CIE's suite of externally funded programs.
+Rosalia is now the Program Manager for the NIH IMSD MERGE T32, Dr. W. Burghardt Turner, and GEM Fellowship programs.
+Prior to her time in higher education, Rosalia worked for a college access non-profit helping to bridge the opportunity gap for underresourced students at Let's Get Ready.
+With over 15 years of experience in higher education and non-profit management, specifically in experiential education, diversity graduate and postdoctoral recruitment, and program management, Rosalia has a demonstrated committment to supporting scholars from historically marginalized communities.
 She has a dual master’s degree in Gender and Cultural Studies and Communications Management from Simmons College, and is a Stony Brook University alumna.

 Lisa began her career at Stony Brook University as an undergraduate student and continued at Stony Brook receiving her master's degree in Social Work.
 Lisa has worked in higher education for over 20 years, including at Stony Brook for 10 years prior to leaving and going to Hofstra University.
 Lisa is excited to be back as a Program Coordinator at the CIE.